Beau Starr

-Beau Starr is an American actor who has starred in movies and on television.
+Beau William Starr (September 1, 1944 – April 24, 2026) was an American actor who starred in film and television.
 He is known for his film role as Sheriff Ben Meeker in the 1988 horror film Halloween 4: The Return of Michael Myers; he reprised his role in the 1989 sequel Halloween 5: The Revenge of Michael Myers.

-Early years
+Early life

-His brother is actor Mike Starr.
+Beau William Starr was born in Queens, New York City, on September 1, 1944.
+His younger brother is actor Mike Starr.
 Before Starr became an actor he was a professional football player known as Bill Starr.
-Primarily a tight end, he played university football at Hofstra and was signed by the New York Jets, on the taxi squad for 3 seasons, and later played in the Canadian Football League with the Montreal Alouettes and the Hamilton Tiger-Cats.
+Primarily a tight end, he played college football for the Hofstra Pride and was signed by the New York Jets, with whom he served on the taxi squad for three seasons.
+He later played in the Canadian Football League with the Montreal Alouettes and the Hamilton Tiger-Cats.